Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 - **How and when to use**

 [This code](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/python_scripts/scatterplot_genes.py) consists of a single function called `scatterplot` that takes a single argument for the path of the pergene.txt file.
-From this file it takes, for each gene, the number of insertions and the number of reads and with this it determines the number of reads per insertion.
+From this file it takes, for each gene, the number of insertions and the number of reads and with this it calculates the number of reads per insertion.
 This is stored in a dataframe together with the essentiality (True or False) for each gene which is returned as output.

-The genes are sorted based on their reads per insertion value and therefore the scatterplot is turned into a hockeystick plot where the genes with the lowest reads per insertion are at the left of the graph and the genes with the highest values are always on the right of the graph.
+The genes are sorted based on their reads per insertion value and therefore the genes with the lowest reads per insertion are on the left of the graph and the genes with the highest values are always on the right of the graph.
 The genes are colorcoded based on their essentiality.

 Next to the sorted scatterplot a histogram is shown for the y-axis of the scatterplot that shows the distribution of the reads per insertion for the essential genes and the non-essential genes in two overlapping histograms.

 - **Output**

-The main output is a sorted scatterplot (hockeystickplot) together with a histogram showing the distribution of the reads per insertion for essential and non-essential genes.
+The main output is a sorted scatterplot (i.e. a hockeystickplot) together with a histogram showing the distribution of the reads per insertion for essential and non-essential genes.

 Next to the plots it returns a dataframe with data from the pergene.txt file together with the essentiality of each gene.